Your shopping cart is empty!

 Select the “With Tube Access” option on the product pages if this is what you need.

-Children are often self conscious about wearing nappies, pull-ups or incontinence pads.
+Some children are self conscious about wearing nappies, pull-ups or incontinence pads.
 School is trickier still, especially if it’s a mainstream school and the nappies are a secret.

 None of us would be too pleased about our underwear being on public display, certainly not if that underwear was as personal as an incontinence product.